atom/toggle-quotes/README.md

 ## Usage

 Search for `Toggle Quotes: Toggle` in the Command Palette or enter the keybinding for your system to toggle quotes on a string.
-Only available when using any grammar that supports single-quoted and double-quoted strings (e.g. JavaScript, Python, Ruby, etc.).
+Only available when using any grammar that supports single-quoted and double-quoted strings, or any other configured string character (e.g. JavaScript, Python, Ruby, etc.).

 ### Commands